lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/2_Lesson_2/index.md

 ![default](/images/graphics/leddiag1.png)

 Another way is a little mor traditional, and only shows what elements need to be connected together.
 This diagram allows for a little more flexibility in where you can place things on th breadboard.
-These can be used for everything previously mentioned, but are also used for describing existing circuits as well.
+These can be used for everything previously mentioned, but are also used for describing existing circuits as well. (this is an example picture below of a more complicated circuit)

 ![default](/images/graphics/time_lapse_schematic.jpg)